andreasonny83/angular2-cookie-law/README.md

 ## Contributing

+This package is using the AngularJS commit messages as default way to contribute with commitizen node package integrated in this repository.

 1. Fork it!
 1. Create your feature branch: `git checkout -b my-new-feature`
+1. Add your changes: `git add .`
-1. Commit your changes: `git commit -m 'Add some feature'`
+1. Commit your changes: `npm run commit`
 1. Push to the branch: `git push origin my-new-feature`
 1. Submit a pull request :sunglasses: